colemanja91/colemanja91.github.io/_posts/2023-07-28-puma-after-reply-example.markdown

 end
 ```

-Note that the value for `rack.after_reply` must be an array - to be safe, you should instantiate and add, in case you end up using `after_reply` in multiple places:
+Note that the value for `rack.after_reply` must be an array - to be safe, you should instantiate and add, in case you end up using `after_reply` in multiple places (this avoids accidentally overwriting any other usage of `after_reply`):

 ```rb
 class MyController < ApplicationController